A list of my VS Code extensions

 Does what it says on the tin.

-A much nicer icon set for the sidebar file explorer than the default ones.
+A much nicer icon set for the sidebar file explorer than the default ones, based on Material Design.